Aspirational investor

 Using tools that align with your mindset

-You might find it helpful to explore tools that help visualise how your investment could grow over time.
+You might find it helpful to explore tools that help visualise how your investment could perform over time.
 These kinds of insights may help you stay focused on your long‑term targets.

 Things for you to keep in mind